microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing/walkthrough.md

    ![github action for load testing](./media/github-action.png)

-3. The workflow file references a load test configuration file (yml), which specifies:
+3. The workflow file references a load test configuration file (yml), which specifies the following:
    1. The load test parameters.
    2. The JMX/JMeter script to be used.
    3. The pass/fail criteria for the test.